 The Association of American Medical Colleges (AAMC) has announced changes to the MCAT will be implemented in the spring of 2015.
 MCAT 2015 will include topics covered in general chemistry, organic chemistry, introductory biology, and introductory physics courses, and will also incorporate topics from biochemistry.
 There will be a new interdisciplinary section entitled “Psychological, Social, and Biological Foundations of Behavior.”
 Statistical reasoning will be incorporated into all sections of the new MCAT.
-The AAMC has provided additional information about the MCAT 2015 in the Preview Guide for the MCAT2015 Exam (Second Edition), which can be downloaded from the MCAT 2015 web site.
+The AAMC has provided additional information about the MCAT 2015 in the Preview Guide for the MCAT2015 Exam (Second Edition).

 "Introduction to Biology and Vertebrae Physiology were a great sequence of classes to take because Intro to Biology introduced the cell at the microscopic level and Physiology linked the biological concepts into a broader, systems based understanding of the human body.
 The materials covered in these courses were also very helpful—essential—for MCAT preparation."